tomasko126/adblock-legacy/CONTRIBUTING.markdown

 Equality should be `===`, not `==`.
 In regular expressions, put a `\` before every non-special character except `[a-zA-Z0-9_-]` so that it's obvious that all other characters are special characters.
 E.g. `/^\@\@\|\|ads-r-us\.com(\/ad_content)+$/`

+Use spaces, not tabs, to indent your code.
+You can configure your editor to insert spaces when you press Tab.

 We didn't always have a style guide, so unfortunately the code isn't 100% adherent to the rules above.
 Refactoring is great -- whenever you touch some code, feel free to clean it up.

 ## Update the CHANGELOG